cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 SELECT distributors.* WHERE distributors.name = 'Westward';
 ```

-In earlier releases, setting a server configuration parameter, `add_missing_from`, to true allowed Greenplum Database to add an implicit entry to the query's `FROM` clause for each table referenced by the query.
+In earlier releases, setting a server configuration parameter, `add_missing_from`, to true allowed Cloudberry Database to add an implicit entry to the query's `FROM` clause for each table referenced by the query.
 This is no longer allowed.

 **Empty SELECT Lists**

 The list of output expressions after `SELECT` can be empty, producing a zero-column result table.
 This is not valid syntax according to the SQL standard.
-Greenplum Database allows it to be consistent with allowing zero-column tables.
+Cloudberry Database allows it to be consistent with allowing zero-column tables.
 However, an empty list is not allowed when `DISTINCT` is used.

 **Omitting the AS Key Word**

 In the SQL standard, the optional key word `AS` can be omitted before an output column name whenever the new column name is a valid column name (that is, not the same as any reserved keyword).
-Greenplum Database is slightly more restrictive: `AS` is required if the new column name matches any keyword at all, reserved or not.
+Cloudberry Database is slightly more restrictive: `AS` is required if the new column name matches any keyword at all, reserved or not.
 Recommended practice is to use `AS` or double-quote output column names, to prevent any possible conflict against future keyword additions.

-In `FROM` items, both the standard and Greenplum Database allow `AS` to be omitted before an alias that is an unreserved keyword.
+In `FROM` items, both the standard and Cloudberry Database allow `AS` to be omitted before an alias that is an unreserved keyword.
 But this is impractical for output column names, because of syntactic ambiguities.

 **ONLY and Inheritance**